 A vaccine is a preventive treatment for certain medical diseases.
 These are diseases that are caused by infections and spread from person-to-person.
 Vaccines contain a weakened version of the infection or versions that resemble it.
 Most vaccines are given in childhood.
 Childhood vaccines help your child’s body build up a protection against the disease if or when they are exposed to it.

-Vaccines not only help keep your child healthy, they help all children by stamping out serious childhood diseases.
+Vaccines are important.
+They not only help keep your child healthy, they help all children by limiting the spread of disease and possibly eliminating serious childhood diseases.

 Do vaccines have side effects?